dwrobel/flatcam/README.md

 - added new TclCommands: NewExcellon, NewGerber
 - fixed the TclCommand open_project
 - added the outname parameter (and established an default name when outname not used) for the AlignDrillGrid and AlignDrill TclCommands
+- fixed Scripts repeating multiple time when the Code Editor is used.
+This repetition was correlated with multiple openings of the Code Editor window (especially after an error)
+- added the autocomplete keywords that can be changed to the defaults dictionary

 14.09.2019